24 states urge Supreme Court to take case challenging NJ large-capacity magazine ban

 In the brief, the states argue that 43 states permit the magazines that New Jersey is banning, and are used in handguns for self-defense.

-Along with Arizona and Louisiana, the states signed onto the brief are: Alabama, Alaska, Arkansas, Georgia, Idaho, Indiana, Kansas, Kentucky, Mississippi, Missouri, Montana, Nebraska, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, West Virginia and Wyoming.
+Along with Arizona and Louisiana, the states signed onto the brief are: Alabama, Alaska, Arkansas, Georgia, Idaho, Indiana, Kansas, Kentucky, Mississippi, Missouri, Montana, Nebraska, North and South Dakota, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, West Virginia and Wyoming.

 REPUBLICANS GRILL BIDEN ATF NOMINEE ON PAST REMARKS ON GUNS